Strategic Internationalisation

 As part of the BMBF-funded DAAD HAW-International Module B programme, HNEE is implementing the Transformation for a Sustainable Future in South-East Asia (TranSEA) project.

-The aim was to promote the interdisciplinary expansion of academic partnerships in South-East Asia and to network the existing partnerships, activities and projects at HNEE with partner universities in Myanmar, Vietnam, Cambodia and Thailand.
-The expansion of cooperation with new partner universities and practical organisations was also implemented.
-By bringing together various activities and projects in Southeast Asia, planned conceptual projects were thought through more strategically, synergies were created and interdisciplinary cooperation with partner universities was established and expanded in a more targeted manner.
+The project aims to strengthen the interdisciplinary development of academic partnerships in South-East Asia and to connect HNEE’s existing partnerships, activities, and projects with partner universities in Myanmar, Vietnam, Cambodia, and Thailand.
+Expansion of cooperation with new partner universities and practical organisations has also been carried out.
+By bringing together various activities and projects in the region, planned initiatives were considered more strategically, synergies were created, and interdisciplinary collaboration with partner universities was established and expanded in a more targeted way.

 Temple Yangon Myanmar